These blueberry scones are light, tender, slightly sweet and tangy! This blueberry scone recipe rivals any bakery scone you’ve ever eaten.

 Lightly knead the dough in the bowl until it just starts to come together.

-Turn the dough out onto a lightly floured work surface and gently work into a 1-inch thick circle.
+Turn the dough out onto a lightly floured surface and gently work into a 1-inch thick circle.
 Cut into 8 wedges.

 Transfer each wedge to a large baking sheet lined with parchment, placing about 2 inches apart.